joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/09/02/espanol/cultura/trump-centro-kennedy-escultura.html

 **A Guide to Covid, Flu and R.S.V.
 Vaccines This Fall**\
-`The organizations issued their own recommendations on flu, Covid-19 and R.S.V. immunizations, citing a lack of strong guidance from the federal government.`\
+`Leading health organizations joined forces to issue the recommendations, citing a lack of strong guidance from the federal government.`\
 https://www.nytimes.com/2026/09/02/well/covid-flu-vaccines-rsv.html

 **What Is ‘Narrative Art?’
 The Lucas Museum Finally Shows Us Its Vision.**\